alexander-n8hgeg5e/dotfiles/README.md

     * no problems and no deseases from typing to much

-      * wheter you use vim or emacs or useing ctrl-whatever thousand times,
+      * whether you use vim or emacs or useing ctrl-whatever thousand times,
         -> nearly no fatigue of anything